Lehigh Psychological Services, P.C.

-Clinical Staff
+Staff

-Daniel Werner, Psy.D., NBCCH
+Daniel Werner, Psy.D., NBCCH, Director

-Photo of Dr. Daniel Werner, Psy.D., NBCCH Dr. Daniel Werner received his M.A. and Ph.D. in clinical psychology from the Illinois School of Professional Clinical Psychology, and earned his undergraduate degree in psychology from Kutztown University.
+Dr. Daniel Werner received his M.A. and Psy.D. in clinical psychology from the Illinois School of Professional Clinical Psychology, and earned his undergraduate degree in psychology from Kutztown University.
 In addition to private practice, he is an adjunct professor of psychology at Moravian College and Lehigh University.
 He has served as the Alcohol and Drug Counselor at Lehigh University, and provided group and individual therapy in the Lenape Valley Foundation's partial hospitalization program.
 Previously, he worked at MacNeal Hospital and Madden Mental Health Center in Illinois.
 Dr. Werner has certification in sexual dysfunction treatment from Loyola University Medical Center.
 His training and expertise in hypnotherapy have been recognized by the National Board for Certified Clinical Hypnotherapists.
+He is a member of the American Psychological Association and the Lehigh Valley Psychological and Counselors Association.

 Clinical specialties include, but are not limited to: